logica-web/logica-web.github.io/docs/usrguide/aggregation.md

 FruitPurchase(fruit: "pineapple", weight: 0.9);
 FruitPurchase(fruit: "pineapple", weight: 1.1);
 ```

-Now sat we need to define predicate `Fruit(fruit:)` that would list all the fruits mentioned
-by `FruitPurchase` exactly once.
-Have we defined it as `Fruit(fruit:) :- FruitPurchase(fruit:)`
-we would have multiplicities of each fruit equal to its multiplicity in the original table.
-To define the set we se keyword `distinct` as follows:
+Now, suppose we need to define the predicate `Fruit(fruit:)` to list all the fruits mentioned in `FruitPurchase` exactly once.
+If we define it as `Fruit(fruit:) :- FruitPurchase(fruit:)`, the multiplicities of each fruit would match their multiplicities in the original table.
+To ensure we get a set, we use the `distinct` keyword as follows:

 ```
 Fruit(fruit:) distinct :- FruitPurchase(fruit:);
 ```

-Now `Fruit` would evaluate to
+This way, `Fruit` would evaluate to:

 ```
 +-----------+